stashed/docs/docs/guides/latest/advance-use-case/instant-backup.md

 **Create Secret and Repository:**

-We are going to store our backed up data into a GCS bucket using Stash.
+We are going to store our backed up data into a GCS bucket.
 We have to create a Secret and a Repository object with access credentials and backend information respectively.

 Let’s create a secret called `gcs-secret` with access credentials of our desired GCS backend,